About FreedomPlus Personal Loans

 The two lenders’ minimum loan amounts also add an interesting factor.
 If you need a loan below $10,000, FreedomPlus isn’t the right choice.

-soincome and have a solid income and the means to pay off your $10K+ loan in two years and thus avoid extra interest payments, then FreedomPlus is the better choice because Prosper's minimum repayment period is three years instead of two.
+If you have solid income and the means to pay off your $10K+ loan in two years and thus avoid extra interest payments, then FreedomPlus is the better choice because Prosper’s minimum repayment period is three years instead of two.

 Public Opinion About FreedomPlus

 The consumer reviews we read about this company were largely positive.
 Many consumers said they were pleased with how easy the process was and with the rates and/or monthly payments they received.